CHN-beta/ovito/doc/manual/reference/pipelines/data_sources/external_file.rst

 A n:1 mapping is useful if the loaded simulation trajectory consists of excessively many snapshots and you want to render a short movie showing the whole trajectory but having fewer frames.

-The option :guilabel:`Static frame` allows you to extract a single static frame from the loaded simulation trajectory.
-This is useful for rendering a camera animation of a static snapshot as shown in :ref:`this tutorial <tutorials.turntable_animation>`.
+The :guilabel:`Static frame` option lets you extract a single snapshot frame from the loaded simulation trajectory.
+This is useful for rendering a camera animation depicting an otherwise static model as shown in :ref:`this tutorial <tutorials.turntable_animation>`.

-See the :ref:`advanced animations <usage.animation>` section for further information on the difference between simulation and animation frames in OVITO.
+See the :ref:`advanced animations <usage.animation>` section to learn more on the difference between simulation and animation frames in OVITO.

 .. seealso::